Are you considering conducting research in and around the St. Louis, MO area, across the United States or around the world?

 The best way to hedge yourself against them is to employ good practices like using pilot tests to ensure your survey instrument is working as planned, to set baselines from a first application that can be matched against known parameters, and to validate your survey through other forms of research.

 And while we all want insights from the research we conduct, be wary if a survey keeps giving you results that run counter to what other sources have shown, because chances are good there’s something in the survey or your sampling plan that needs to be examined before the data can be accepted.
 As we often tell our clients at RPG, “if a survey’s results surprise you a little, you probably did something right.
-If the results surprise you a lot, you probably need to try again with a different survey.”
+If the results surprise you a lot, you probably need to try again with a different survey.” - Online surveys should be paired with qualitative research to ensure you’re getting the best value out of the information you’re seeking.
+Have you ever pored over a bunch of statistics and felt like you’re only getting part of the story or that your data aren’t actionable?

 It happens all the time, and that’s one reason we recommend pairing quantitative research with some sort of qualitative component, whether it’s an open-ended variant where some of the closed-ended questions are changed into forms requiring more thoughtful answers from a select subgroup of respondents, broader in-depth interviews to provide additional depth and detail on your topic, focus groups that can provide a lot of breadth on your topic or some form of ethnography or behavioral observation that can focus on getting beneath the surface of your participants’ stated attitudes and generate tremendous, original insights.